 We also have a fully developed internal quality assurance department that reviews programming, provides training, administers requirements of state and agency policy, and facilitates the client grievance mechanism.

-But ultimately, we are accountable to the one person who matters the most, the client.
-We strive to be client-focused first and foremost and to make all programmatic and administrative decisions with that purpose in mind.
+But ultimately, we are accountable to the one person who matters the most, each individual receiving services.
+We strive to be person-centered first and foremost and to make all programmatic and administrative decisions with that purpose in mind.